Health Insurance

 It's a mess.

-How did health insurance happen?
+How did health insurance begin?

 Baylor University in Dallas, Texas, was particularly hard hit.
-Their average payment per patient dropped by 75% from $236 to $59—something needed to be done if they were going to survive the year.
+Their average payment per patient dropped by 75% from $236 to $59.
+Something needed to be done if they were going to survive the year.
 The lead hospital administrator, Justin Kimball, had an idea that would change the US economy.

 Justin noticed a common denominator in many of Baylor's unpaid medical bills — they belonged to local educators.
 To protect the hospital against further defaults, he piloted a program in 1923 where for $0.50 a month (which adjusts for inflation to be almost $7 in today's dollars), local teachers could gain access to an up to 21-day stay in Baylor's hospital, should they need one.